redis/redis-om-node/README.md

 You might be looking at how you define an entity and think it's a bit odd.
 Just an empty class?
 Really?
 Well, this class can contain additional logic that works with the data it retrieves from Redis.
 Which can be pretty useful.

-You can use this to created computed fields and add domain logic:
+You can use this to create computed fields and add domain logic:

 ```javascript
 class Album extends Entity {